eser/stack/fp/README.md

 ### reverseArray(source)

-reverses an array or a generator content.
+reverses the order of items in an array or generator.

 ```js
 import { reverseArray } from "$cool/fp/reverse-array.ts";